 I’ve always said there are two kinds of Cubs fans in the world: Actual Cubs fans, and Wrigleyville fans.
 For those who don’t understand, allow me to explain.
 I grew up around a real Cubs fan….my dad.
 He’s followed them his entire life.
 During my childhood (with the exception of ’84 and ’89) the Cubs were awful.
 Yet everyday my dad had them on the radio when at work.
 If they were playing on the west coast he stayed up at night to watch them on WGN.
 I’m talking about Cubs teams that were 20 games out of 1st place in September.
 There he was watching or listening to every single game, from season’s start to end, miserable season after season.
 I have two friends named Brian.
 Other than their name they also share the distinction of being real Cubs fans.
 I went to a Cubs game one summer with Brian B. before the Cubs got good and he knew the names and numbers of every player and coach on the team.
 I know.
 I kept quizzing him and I couldn’t stump him.
 Brian K., who inherited his Cubs’ fandom from his dad, used to invite me and other friends to join him and his dad every year at a bar to watch the Cubs’ season opener…….even when the Cubs stunk.
 I didn’t always take him up on the offer, but I always appreciated being invited to share in he and his father’s Cubs tradition.
 Again, real, true fans.

 Wrigleyville fans are folks who enjoy the spectacle and scene surrounding the park.
 They enjoy the bars, the partying, and occasionally stop to notice a baseball game going on.
 Look, I’m not knocking it.
-I didn’t become a recovered alcoholic by not knowing what it’s like to party.
 I get it.
 Unfortunately, I fear today there are a lot of Wrigleyville fans masquerading as die hard Cubs fans.

 Think about it.
 Since the Cubs got good, and particularly since they won the World Series, I see so many Cubs-swag-wearing folks.
 Facebook lights up with big Cubbies’ fans flashing their jerseys, hats, and pictures at the stadium.
 Countless neighborhood homes now fly their “W” flags with the utmost pride after a Cubs win.
 The “Go Cubs GO” song resonates from the local bars every night after the Cubs vanquish another opponent!